FredL7/FLG.Framework/Documentation/Using/Godot/New Simple Godot Project.md

 	- TODO: Provide helper scripts

 ## Visual Studio
+Skips steps 1-3 if you're not using UI
 1. Create the "commons/" folder
 	- Right-click the Solution in the solution explorer > Add > New Solution Folder
 	- Also create that folder in the file system